 Herrington Lake is around 25 miles or about 30 minutes’ drive south of Lexington.
 It is situated in Boyle, Garrard, and Mercer counties.
 It has several cities along its shore including Harrodsburg, Bryantsville, Wilmore, Nicholasville, and Burgin.

 Why Is Herrington Lake So Deep?

-Some lakes are formed by glaciers; others are created by filling-in old volcano craters.
-There are naturally made lakes and man-made lakes built by damming prominent rivers.
-Herrington Lake is the latter; it is a man-made reservoir that was created when by the Dix Dam was built on the Dix River.
-The river is a tributary of the Kentucky River and the project is now used to create hydroelectric power.
-The dam was built in 1925 and it used cutting edge engineering to create the biggest earth-filled dam in the world of the time.
+Some lakes are formed by glaciers; others are created by filling in old volcano craters.
+There are naturally made lakes and artificial lakes built by damming prominent rivers.
+Herrington Lake is the latter; it is an artificial reservoir that was created when the Dix Dam was built on the Dix River.
+This river is a tributary of the Kentucky River, and the project is now used to create hydroelectric power.
+The dam was built in 1925, and it used cutting edge engineering to create what was, at that time, the biggest earth-filled dam in the world.
 The deepest point on Herrington Lake is near the dam.